Cookie Jar Group: As CINAR

-On November 1, 1996, CINAR announced that they would purchase the programming library and animation unit of the London-based FilmFair from the Caspian Group for $10.5 million.
+In January 1996, the company formed CINAR Music, which would produce audio products based on its properties in the US and Canada.
+In Canada, those products would be released by Sony Wonder.
+On November 1, CINAR announced that they would purchase the programming library and animation unit of the London-based FilmFair from the Caspian Group for $10.5 million.
 After the deal closed, CINAR reopened FilmFair and utilized its acquired catalogue to launch a dedicated London-based European production and distribution studio - CINAR Europe in March 1997.
-The aim of the new subsidiary was to produce, with FilmFair; revival series based on existing properties including The Wombles and The Adventures of Paddington Bear, and bring the existing FilmFair catalogue to the world.
-Following CINAR's financial issues and the scandal, CINAR Europe was put up for sale in September 2001 but was closed in February 2002.
-The closure led to CINAR's European partners, like Alphanim, to find other studios to co-produce shows with.
+The new subsidiary aimed to produce, with FilmFair, revival series based on existing properties including The Wombles and The Adventures of Paddington Bear, and bring the existing FilmFair catalogue to the world.
+Following CINAR's financial issues and the scandal, CINAR Europe was put up for sale in September 2001 but was closed in February 2002, leading to their European partners, like Alphanim, to find other studios to co-produce shows with.

+In December 1998, CINAR changed its corporate name from CINAR Films Inc. to the CINAR Corporation.
+The company stated that the change better represented the diversification of its business activities, which had expanded beyond the film and television industry.

 By 1999, CINAR boasted annual revenues of $150 million (CAD) and owned about $1.5 billion (CAD) of the children's television market.
 In February 1999, CINAR acquired the film library of Salt Lake City-based production company Leucadia Film Corporation from the Leucadia National Corporation, with the company's acquisition of 55 titles in the WonderWorks library following at the end of the year.
 CINAR's rights to the Leucadia library and WonderWorks specials were purchased by Feature Films for Families in 2003.